Meghana2V/NASA_Exoplanet_Classification_using_MLalgos/README.md

 ## Analysis Summary

 XGBoost outperformed other models, achieving the highest precision and recall metrics.
-The preprocessing steps, including one-hot encoding and normalization, were essential in improving model performance.
+The preprocessing steps, including one-hot encoding and normalization, improved model performance.
 Overall, the models achieved high accuracy in classifying exoplanets, though further optimization and fine-tuning of hyperparameters may yield even better results.